 How the ACA Made WI Health Care Affordable

-According to the HHS, "out of 139,815 residents enrolled in a WI health insurance marketplace, 91% of them received some financial assistance with their coverage.
-Wisconsin enrollees have also received $2,584,967 in refunds from their health insurance provider due to the new 80/20 rule."
+According to the Kaiser Family Foundation, out of 185,652 residents enrolled in a WI health insurance marketplace plan, 87% (161,942) of them received some financial assistance with their coverage premiums.
+Over one-third of Wisconsin enrollees (38%) also received cost-sharing reductions that lowered their out-of-pocket costs.2

-These four levels of coverage on the healthcare insurance marketplace include:
+These four levels of coverage on the healthcare insurance marketplace include:3

 - Bronze: 60% covered by your health insurance provider, 40% covered by you.